 The ISEP process identifies the timing, quantity and type (e.g. base load or peaking) of new electricity generating capacity required over the next 20 years.
-The planning scenarios are based on an average 4% growth in demand for electricity over the 20 year period.
+The planning scenarios are based on an average 4% growth in demand for electricity over the 20-year period.
 This translates into a 6% growth in GDP.
 The most recently approved ISEP plan (ISEP11) identified the need for increased peaking electricity generating by 2007 and additional baseload capacity by approximately 2010.
-An increase in peaking supply has since been achieved through the commissioning of new plant, such as the OCGT facilities at Atlantis and Mossel Bay in the Western Cape.
+An increase in peaking supply has since been achieved through the commissioning of new plant, including the OCGT units at the Ankerlig and Gourikwa Power Stations in the Western Cape.
 Figure 2.2 illustrates Eskom's "project funnel", which shows the range of supply options being considered by Eskom to meet the increasing demand for electricity in the country.
 There are many projects at various stages in the project funnel including research projects, transmission lines and generating options in South Africa and Southern Africa.